 Incapacitation

-Evidence Upon Which It is Based:

-Incapacitation, when used appropriately is a proven tool to prevent and deter criminality.
+Evidence Upon Which It is Based: Incapacitation, when used appropriately is a proven tool to prevent and deter criminality.

-Description:

-Sierra County allocates \$2,500 annually to fund juvenile hall detention.
-The full amount is rarely utilized but is allocated early in the budget out of caution.
+Description: Sierra County allocates \$4,500 annually to fund juvenile hall detention.

-Program Name:

-Friday Night Live program
+Friday Night Live Program

-Evidence Upon Which It is Based:

-Friday Night Live (FNL) in a renown national program that focusses on providing and teaching

-truancy, substance abuse and delinquency.
+Evidence Upon Which It is Based: Friday Night Live (FNL) in a renown national program that focusses on providing and teaching health prosocial lifestyles to prevent and to intervene in negative antisocial behaviors including truancy, substance abuse and delinquency.

-Sierra County allocates \$3,000 annually to enable the FNL program to serve youth with prevention and intervention services in the county.
+Description: Sierra County allocates \$3,000 annually to enable the FNL program to serve youth with prevention and intervention services in the county.